MCTeamPotato/NarutoLoading/README.md

 ### Notes
 - If you leave the `audioFileName` config property empty, we will try to use the video's sound.
 - You can press `F12` to reload the video and audio during your game.
 The numeric value of our `reloadKey` config property is the very F12.
 If you want to tweak it to another key like `R`, write `82` there.
 (See the `keys.txt` in this repo for complete reference of key mappings)
 - The audio this mod plays is directly through OpenAL, so if you want to change its volume, please tweak the speaker of your PC or the `audioVolume` in our config.
-In `Master Volume` in MC's `Video Settings` -> `Music & Sounds` you can also tweak it but that's not suggested because our sound playing is somehow silly too.
+In `Master Volume` in MC's `Video Settings` -> `Music & Sounds` you can also tweak it.
 - [Duplicationless](https://www.curseforge.com/minecraft/mc-mods/duplicationless) is required.
 ### Why is it the dumbest?
 - I never consider and never want to consider its compatibility with other mods.
 So if you're using mods that customize loading screens like `FancyMenu` or `DrippyLoadingScreen`, our Mixin may crash your game. ~~Not really real, I considered the compatibility with `Modern UI` mod when writing gui elements hiding feature.
 And of course you can report any compatibility issues you encounter, and I'll try to resolve them~~~~